Tracking & Payment System: Beta(mainnet)

 An earning period is based upon block time.
 It is the amount of time between 572 blocks which is approximately 24 hours.
 When an earning period ends each active node is checked and any node with exceptions or downtime causing the node to be available less than 96% of the earning period is excluded from the earnings pool.
 A node with greater than 96% availability but with some downtime or exceptions will have the amount of time subtracted from their allocation.
 These small subtractions help offset the fees incurred with making the payments.

 A payment administrator on a weekly basis reviews the earnings to ensure they were generated correctly and marks them to be paid.

-Coins are then transferred to a payment address and the payment is made.
+Coins are then transferred to a payment address and the payment is made to the node's stake address.
 No funds are stored on the server.
 This process may be automated at a later time.

 A challenge is meant to prove the capability of a node and is sent to a node on a periodic basis.
 A challenge consists of a random block being chosen from the blockchain by the server, the server sending a challenge to a node, the node looking up specific information about the block and then creating a private transaction to send the result to the server via the blockchain.
 The node also replies to the server with the transaction id and the server looks up transaction and determines if the information matches once the block with the new transaction reaches the server.